-Example: If the Runner encounters a Data Raven, they must choose to either take a tag or end the run.
-The Runner can choose to take the tag, then avoid the tag with a Forger.
+Example: If the Runner encounters Data Raven, they must choose to either take a tag or end the run.
+The Runner can choose to take the tag, then avoid the tag with Decoy.
 This does not cause the run to end, as the decision to take the tag has already been made.

-d.
+e.
 A singular "must" ability cannot force a player to pay an additional cost they wish to decline, but a player cannot avoid choosing a fully resolvable effect from among multiple options in a "must" ability by declining to pay the additional cost for one of those choices.

-Example: If Service Outage is active and the Runner has Always Be Running installed, the Runner can decline to pay the additional 1[c] to make a run with their first [click], thus satisfying the "must" of Always Be Running and allowing them to take the rest of their turn normally.
+Example: If Service Outage is active and the Runner has Always Be Running installed, the Runner can decline to pay the additional 1[c] to make a run with their first [click], thus satisfying the "must" of Always Be Running and allowing them to spend their first click on a different action.
 However, if a Runner plays a Forged Activation Orders on an unrezzed Archer, the Corporation cannot choose to rez the Archer but decline to forfeit an agenda; the Corp must either pay 4[c] and forfeit an agenda to rez the Archer or trash the Archer.